 Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

-The airline was founded in 2012 by cofounders Alain Niyonkuru and Ben Bronkhorst and launched in 2014.
-From its base at Bujumbura-BJM, Umurundi Airlines has since grown to become one of the most important carriers in central and eastern Africa, utilizing an all-Airbus fleet to connect to over two dozen other countries within Africa.
-The carrier also provides nonstop or 5th Freedom direct air service to select intercontinental destinations in Asia, Europe and North America, and has codesharing agreements with several airlines outside Africa, including Al-Jabir Airlines (Dubai), Modi Air (India), and Aviage Airlines (France) among others.
+The airline was founded in 2012 by Alain Niyonkuru and Ben Bronkhorst and launched in 2014.
+From its base at Bujumbura-BJM, Umurundi Airlines has evolved to become one of the most important carriers in central and eastern Africa, utilizing an all-Airbus fleet to connect to over two dozen other countries across Africa.
+The carrier also provides nonstop and 5th Freedom direct air service to select intercontinental destinations in Asia, Europe and North America.
+The airline has codesharing agreements extant with several airlines beyond Africa, including Al-Jabir Airlines (Dubai), Modi Air (India), and Aviage Airlines (France) among others.

 History